GeoCat/geoserver/docs/src/productionenterprise/wpspermissions.rst

 Two processes are to be edited: `gs:Import` and `gs:StoreCoverage`.

-Follow this steps to restrict the access to the these processes:
+Follow these steps to restrict the access to those processes:

 1. From the main page of the Geoserver web interface, click on the :guilabel:`WPS Security` link.